-The Information Engineering specialization creates professionals that address the challenge of successfully applying information technology to help people and organizations innovate and become more efficient.
+The Information Engineering specialization of the Industrial (Systems) Engineering program creates professionals that address the challenge of successfully applying information technology to help people and organizations innovate and become more efficient.

 Our graduates have outstanding employment opportunities in numerous private and public organizations as well as in the global consulting firms that service them.
 There is current and future demand for professionals that combine expertise in process design and management, business analysis, project management, systems integration, and a fusion of industry knowledge and information technology skills.